hiyuchang/hiyuchang.github.io/index.md

 ## About Me

 I am Yuchang Sun.
+I am currently working in DAIL, Alibaba as a Senior Algorithm Engineer.

 I received the Ph.D. degree from The Hong Kong University of Science and Technology (HKUST) in 2024, supervised by [Prof. Jun Zhang](https://eejzhang.people.ust.hk/home.html), and the B.Eng. degree from Beijing Institute of Technology (BIT) in 2020.

-If you are interested in my research, do not hesitate to contact me (firstname.familyname at connect.ust.hk) in English or Madarine.
+If you are interested in my research, do not hesitate to contact me (sunyuchang.syc at alibaba-inc.com) in English or Madarine.

 ### [News!](./news.html)